Swans Are Dead

 The setlists of this era in the Swans live show were probably the most varied in terms of chronology.
-Although many of the songs performed were taken from Soundtracks for the Blind, the band also resurrected songs from much earlier albums, including a re-worked version of "I Crawled" from the Young God EP (1984).
+Although many of the songs performed were taken from Soundtracks for the Blind and The Great Annihilator, the band also resurrected songs from much earlier albums, including a re-worked version of "I Crawled" from the Young God EP (1984).

 Background

-Disc one (Black) was recorded in Amsterdam, New York City, Trondheim, Prague, Brussels and Atlanta on the band's final tour in 1997.
+Disc one (Black) was recorded during the band's Final Tour in 1997: Amsterdam (March 13), New York City (January 24), Trondheim (February 15), Prague (February 27), Brussels (March 14) and Atlanta (January 29).
 Two other songs were performed on this tour, "The Man With the Silver Tongue", which appeared in a revised form on Angels of Light's 1999 debut LP New Mother; and "My Birth", which remained unreleased until it appeared on Swans's 2010 album My Father Will Guide Me up a Rope to the Sky.
-However, neither tracks were included on the album.
+However, neither track was included in the album.
 Other songs were also sporadically performed, such as "The Sound" (at least twice on the American leg of the tour).

-The liner notes state that disc two (white) was recorded in Norway on the band's 1995 tour.
-The songs "In", "Alcohol the Seed", and "Animus", that had been played during the tour and also for the Amsterdam concert, did not appear on Swans Are Dead (the concert has been recorded by the radio station VPRO, Animus is also cut on that recording).
+The liner notes state that disc two (White) was recorded in Norway on the band's 1995 tour (September 20-23).
+The songs "In", "Alcohol the Seed", and "Animus", that had been played during the tour and also for the Amsterdam concert, did not appear on Swans Are Dead (the concert was recorded by the radio station VPRO, "Animus" is also cut on that recording).